Mattel Television

-Originally formed as the successor to Mattel Playground Productions, it was rebranded to its latest name with the hiring of former Disney Branded Television programming executive Adam Bonnett on February 5, 2019 and transitioned heavily towards the production of streaming media for release on YouTube variants and Netflix while maintaining the television forays of its previous incarnation.
+Originally formed as the successor to Mattel Playground Productions and HIT Entertainment, it was rebranded to its latest name with the hiring of former Disney Branded Television programming executive Adam Bonnett on February 5, 2019 and transitioned heavily towards the production of streaming media for release on YouTube variants and Netflix while maintaining the television forays of its previous incarnation.

 On June 2, 2025, Mattel announced a merger, combination and consolidation of this division and its filming division, Mattel Films, into Mattel Studios, elevating and/or promoting Mattel Films head Robbie Brenner to/as head of Mattel Studios.
 This is seen as a revival of the brand/banner Mattel used occasionally or sparingly between 2011 and 2013 in place of their main logo in the end credits for media entries of Monster High, Ever After High and Polly Pocket.

 Background

 Before the formation of Mattel Creations, Mattel signed a pact with DHX Media (now WildBrain) on December 16, 2015 to co-produce and co-distribute newer productions and episodes of existing television shows and web series based on Polly Pocket, Little People and HIT Entertainment brands Bob the Builder and Fireman Sam.
 At MIPCOM 2015, HIT Entertainment itself, through its owner Mattel, announced its last partnership in its existence with 9 Story Media Group to revive/reboot Barney & Friends and Angelina Ballerina for distribution in 2017, but nothing was disclosed of in terms of green-lighting them since then.